Shamanthkrishna/Python-Projects/README.md

 16. **Reverse a String**
     - This script defines a function to reverse a given string.
 It then reverses and prints the string.

+17. **Number to Words Converter**
+    - Converts integer numbers into their English word representation, handling units, tens, hundreds, and large numbers.
+Includes support for negative numbers and formatting for various number sizes.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).